-Appendix 1 Guidance for completing the table
+Appendix 2 Guidance for completing the table

 What are the potential risks to the individuals whose personal data you hold?
-See examples above Likelihood score Description Example 1 Very unlikely May only occur in exceptional circumstances Likelihood of this happening 2 Unlikely Could occur at some time but unlikely (H,M,L) (H,M,L) 3 4 5 May occur at some time Will probably occur / re-occur at some point Almost certain to occur / re-occur Impact scores Description Example 1 Insignificant No financial loss; disruption to day to day work manageable within existing systems, no personal data loss/ no breach of confidentiality Impact (H,M,L) 2 Minor Minor (<£100k) financial loss / disruption to systems; procedures require review but manageable; limited slippage in work activity, breach of confidentiality where < 20 records affected or risk assessed as low where data pseudonymised/files encrypted and no sensitive data 3 Moderate Disruption to financial systems (<£250k); significant slippage in work activity or resources e.g. delay in recruiting staff; procedures and protocols require significant review, breach of confidentiality/ loss personal data where < 100 records involved and no sensitive data 4 Major Major financial loss (£500k); large scale disruption to deliverables & project plans; business activity severely undermined, wasting considerable time / resources; poor quality report leading to loss of confidence in provider / HQIP / NHSE, breach of confidentiality/loss of personal sensitive data or up to 1000 records
+See examples above Likelihood score Description Example 1 Very unlikely May only occur in exceptional circumstances Likelihood of this happening 2 Unlikely Could occur at some time but unlikely (H,M,L) 3 Possible May occur at some time 4 Likely Will probably occur / re-occur at some point 5 Very likely Almost certain to occur / re-occur Impact scores Description Example 1 Insignificant No financial loss; disruption to day to day work manageable within existing systems, no personal data loss/ no breach of confidentiality Impact (H,M,L) 2 Minor Minor (<£100k) financial loss / disruption to systems; procedures require review but manageable; limited slippage in work activity, breach of confidentiality where < 20 records affected or risk assessed as low where data pseudonymised/files encrypted and no sensitive data 3 Moderate Disruption to financial systems (<£250k); significant slippage in work activity or resources e.g. delay in recruiting staff; procedures and protocols require significant review, breach of confidentiality/ loss personal data where < 100 records involved and no sensitive data 4 Major Major financial loss (£500k); large scale disruption to deliverables & project plans; business activity severely undermined, wasting considerable time / resources; poor quality report leading to loss of confidence in provider / HQIP / NHSE, breach of confidentiality/loss of personal sensitive data or up to 1000 records

-Risk score · · • Huge financial loss (>£500k); significant threat to viability of the organisation in total or in part; huge disruption to business activity; almost total lack of confidence in project provider / HQIP / NHSE, serious breach of confidentiality/loss of personal sensitive data >1000 records involved by the severity (likelihood x severity = risk score).
-This (calculated field) score w score will help to rank the risk so the most severe risks are addressed first Will risk be accepted, reduced or eliminated? (where risk is accepted give justification) A = Accepted (must give rationale/justification) R = Reduced E = Eliminated Mitigating action to reduce or eliminate each risk If a risk has be Insert here any proposed solutions - see managing privacy and related risks section above OR If a risk has been accepted please give justification here (The purpose of the DPIA is to reduce the risk impact to an acceptable level while still allowing a useful project to be implemented.)
-Explain how this action eliminates or reduces the risk want to assess give greater co benefits, for ex the costs/resou introl over data a cample the incre ction eliminates or reduces the possible risk.
-You may rce requirements (i.e. purchasing additional software to access and retention) and balance these against the ased assurance against a data breach, and the reduced putational damage.
+5 Catastrophic Huge financial loss (>£500k); significant threat to viability of the organisation in total or in part; huge disruption to business activity; almost total lack of confidence in project provider / HQIP / NHSE, serious breach of confidentiality/loss of personal sensitive data >1000 records involved Risk score (calculated field) Please multiply the likelihood by the severity (likelihood x severity = risk score).
+This score will help to rank the risk so the most severe risks are addressed first Will risk be accepted, reduced or eliminated? (where risk is accepted give justification) A = Accepted (must give rationale/justification) R = Reduced E = Eliminated Mitigating action to reduce or eliminate each risk Insert here any proposed solutions - see managing privacy and related risks section above OR If a risk has been accepted please give justification here (The purpose of the DPIA is to reduce the risk impact to an acceptable level while still allowing a useful project to be implemented.)
+Explain how this action eliminates or reduces the risk want to assess give greater co benefits, for ex Describe how your proposed action eliminates or reduces the possible risk.
+You may want to assess the costs/resource requirements (i.e. purchasing additional software to give greater control over data access and retention) and balance these against the benefits, for example the increased assurance against a data breach, and the reduced risk of regulatory action and reputational damage.
 Expected completion date What is the expected completion date for your proposed action?
 Ensure that DPIA actions are integrated into the project plan.
-You should continue to use the PIA throughout the project lifecycle when appropriate the DPIA should be referred to if the project is reviewed or expanded in the future.
-Action Owner Who is respon sible for this acti on?
+You should continue to use the PIA throughout the project lifecycle when appropriate.
+The DPIA should be referred to if the project is reviewed or expanded in the future.
+Action Owner Who is respons ible for this actio on?